wohaco/despace/venera_5_6.md

 The area of the brake dome was reduced to 1.9 m² and the main dome to 12 m².
 The heat resistant parachute fabric was designed to operate at temperatures above 500 °C.

-The spacecrafts were equipped with parabolic high-gain antennas (the antennas played the role of a radiator and were directed in the opposite direction from the solar panels).
+The spacecrafts were equipped with parabolic high‑gain antennas (the antennas played the role of a radiator and were directed in the opposite direction from the solar panels).